Flotomate/product_docs/_build/html/_sources/asset-management/asset-discovery.rst.txt

 1. Log in to your Dashboard and head to **Admin** >> **Networks** (under IT Infrastructure).

-2. Click the **Create a Network** icon situated in the top right corner of the page.
-Create a Network dialog box opens.
+2. Click the **Create a Network** button situated in the top right corner of the page.
+A dialog box opens.

 .. _amf-163:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-163.png